Rushion18/Talky/README.md

 ## Introduction

-Interlink is a social media web app designed to facilitate user interactions through posts, comments, and likes.
-It incorporates elements of both Pinterest and Instagram, providing a visually engaging and user-friendly experience.
+Buana is a social media web app designed to provide users with a platform for sharing posts, interacting through likes and comments, and connecting with other users.
+It aims to create an engaging and user-friendly experience inspired by popular social media platforms.

 ## Features